How To Boost Your Post-Purchase Strategy With Loyalty Building Tactics

 Positive numbers for new customers is always a fun thing to see on your spreadsheets.
 Yet, there’s also real excitement and opportunity in focusing on retaining your existing customers.
 When building a loyal base of customers, you should also implement customer retention strategies.

 Let's be honest.
-Despite the fact that acquiring new customers is far more costly than retaining new ones, somehow customer retention tends to slip out of focus.
+Even though acquiring new customers is far more costly than retaining new ones, somehow customer retention tends to slip out of focus.

 So how do loyalty and customer retention fit together?
 Aren't they the same thing?